DRUMS Theory · Astrophysical Transients · April 2026

 6. Spectrum Formation

-High-energy gamma photons correspond to rapid phase oscillations:
+High-energy gamma photons correspond to rapid phase oscillations.
+The characteristic photon energy is:

 \[ h \nu \sim \hbar \frac{\partial \theta}{\partial t} \]

-DRUMS predicts characteristic gamma-ray spectra naturally from superfluid dynamics.
+DRUMS predicts that the observed gamma-ray spectra emerge naturally from the superfluid dynamics, without requiring additional free parameters.

 7. Afterglow Formation